Mucuna: Description

-The leaves are trifoliolate, alternate, or spiraled, and the flowers are pea-like but larger, with distinctive curved petals, and occurring in racemes.
-Like other legumes, Mucuna plants bear pods.
 They are generally bat-pollinated and produce seeds that are buoyant sea-beans.
 These have a characteristic three-layered appearance, appearing like the eyes of a large mammal in some species and like a hamburger in others (most notably M. sloanei) and giving rise to common names like deer-eye beans, donkey-eye beans, ox-eye beans, or hamburger seed.

 The name of the genus is derived from mucunã, a Tupi–Guarani word for these species.

 Ecology

 Some Mucuna species are used as food plants by caterpillars of Lepidoptera.
 These include Morpho butterflies and the two-barred flasher (Astraptes fulgerator), which is sometimes found on M. holtonii and perhaps others.
 The plant pathogenic fungus Mycosphaerella mucunae is named for being first discovered on Mucuna.